 #2 – Preference Share

 These shareholders have a preference over equity stockholders.
-Preference shareholders generally receive fixed dividend and their dividend get paid before equity stockholders.
+Preference shareholders generally receive a fixed dividend, and their dividend gets paid before equity stockholders.
 In case of bankruptcy, preferred stockholders are entitled to be paid from company assets before equity stockholders.
 Preference stockholders did not have any voting rights.

 Stockholders Equity Formula

 There are two methods for the calculation of stockholder’s equity.